silvia764/Website-Design/README.md

 # Website-Design
+Setting: A House Plants Design Company.
-A sample website design written in HTML, CSS
+A sample website written in HTML, CSS, BOOTSTRAP